nation3/law/Constitution.linked.md

 : Contract governed by the laws of the Nation3 Jurisdiction.

 Supreme Court
-: Dispute resolution system running on Ethereum, abiding by this Constitution and the laws enacted by the DAO and operated by a Smart Contract at address [%Arbitrator Contract Address].
+: Dispute resolution system running on Ethereum, abiding by this Constitution and the laws enacted by the DAO and operated by a Smart Contract.

 Nested Court
 : Dispute resolution system ultimately governed by the Nation3 DAO and whose judgement can be appealed and ultimately taken for consideration to the Supreme Court.

 Supreme Court Multisig
-: Multisig authorized to submit judgements to the Supreme Court, composed of lawfully elected Citizens who are legal professionals, each of which are bound by a Nation3 Jurisdiction Agreement with the DAO..
+: Multisig authorized to submit judgements to the Supreme Court, composed of lawfully elected Citizens who are legal professionals, each of which are bound by a Nation3 Jurisdiction Agreement with the DAO.

 Supreme Court Judge
 : Member of the Supreme Court Multisig.